mbrennwa/pypsucurvetrace/README.rst

 ###############
 `pypsucurvetrace` is a *curve tracer*.

-More specifically, `pypsucurvetrace` is a software toolbox which uses programmable power supplies (PSUs) for I/V curve tracing of electronic devices. `pypsucurvetrace` is written in Python 3. `pypsucurvetrace` is developed and tested on Linux, but should run on other systems, too.
+More specifically, `pypsucurvetrace` is a software toolbox which uses programmable power supplies (PSUs) for I/V curve tracing of electronic devices.

+`pypsucurvetrace` is written in Python 3. `pypsucurvetrace` is developed and tested on Linux, but should run on other systems, too.
+The source code is available at https://github.com/mbrennwa/pypsucurvetrace .

 ***********************
 Getting pypsucurvetrace